Skip to content

 Radius

-Radius and Diopter Conversion for Corneal Curvature
+How MM and Diopter Values Describe Corneal Curvature

 Corneal curvature is commonly expressed as a radius in millimeters or as an equivalent power in diopters.
 These are two ways to describe the same surface.